 Aeration will help manage that thatch accumulation by introducing thatch-destroying microorganisms from your lawn’s soil and the thatch layer.

-Alleviates compaction of soil
+Alleviates Compaction of Soil

 Compacted soil is not good for your lawn as it prevents water, air, and fertilizer from reaching the roots.
 If your lawn has compacted soil, you are going to see a lot of dead patches and spots sooner than later.
 The aeration process will decrease the density of the soil leading to a decrease in compaction almost right away.

-Improves the pH balance of lawn
+Improves the pH Balance of Your Lawn

 Knowledgeable lawn care in Plainfield experts apply sulfur or lime after the aeration is done; this is to promote the change of pH deeper into the soil properties.
 You know what better pH levels mean – nutrients will be able go deeper into the root zone so your turf looks greener and fresher than ever before!

 Take Your Lawn Game To The Next Level With Superior Weed Control

 While aeration is an essential part of a healthy lawn care regimen, it can’t do much good if your lawn is overrun with weeds.
 If your turf areas have a weed problem, make sure your lawn care team first eliminates those weeds from germinating before beginning the aeration process.

 Our Tee Time Lawncare professionals have devised a highly effective 3-step pre-emergent process that will keep your yard completely weed-free for at least 4-6 months.
 Once the weed barrier starts losing its strength after 6 months, it will be the perfect time for aeration and overseeding.